Institute of Chartered Accountants in England and Wales: History

-In 1920, following the Sex Disqualification (Removal) Act 1919, the organisation admitted Mary Harris Smith, who became the first woman chartered accountant in the world.
+In 1920, following the Sex Disqualification (Removal) Act 1919, the organisation admitted Mary Harris Smith, who, at the age of 75 and after numerous applications, became the first woman chartered accountant in the world.
+In 2020, as part of their celebrations to mark 100 years of female chartered accountants, ICAEW announced the commissioning of a blue plaque to honour Mary Harris Smith.

-The headquarters of the institute, Chartered Accountants' Hall, in the City of London, which was designed in the Italian Renaissance style by John Belcher and built by Colls & Sons, was completed in 1892.
-It is widely regarded as one of the finest examples of Victorian Baroque architecture.
+The headquarters of ICAEW, Chartered Accountants' Hall, in the City of London, was designed in the Italian Renaissance style by John Belcher and built by Colls & Sons.
+Completed in 1892, it is widely regarded as one of the finest examples of Victorian Baroque architecture.
 Sir William Whitfield designed the 1964–70 extension and new entrance.

-In 1948, the institute received a Supplemental Charter.
+In 1948, ICAEW received a Supplemental Charter.
 In 1957, ICAEW merged with the Society of Incorporated Accountants (founded in 1885 as the Society of Incorporated Accountants and Auditors).

-In 2019, as part of their celebration of 100 years of women being able to work as Chartered Accountants, ICAEW published a booklet on 100 years of women in Chartered Accountancy and launched a campaign to collect the stories of women members in chartered accountancy.
-In 2020, ICAEW announced the commissioning of a blue plaque to honour their first female member Mary Harris Smith.

 Membership and qualifications

-In order to become an ICAEW Chartered Accountant, it is necessary to achieve the ACA qualification.
+In order to become an ICAEW Chartered Accountant, each student must pass the ACA qualification, one of the most advanced learning and professional development programmes available.

 ACA qualification

-The ACA comprises four core elements that must be successfully completed.
-These are; professional development; ethics and professional scepticism; accountancy, finance and business modules; and practical work experience.
+The ACA comprises three core elements that must be successfully completed: business, finance and accountancy exams; professional skills and experience; and Specialised Learning.
+Integrated into each element are the key themes of sustainability, technology and ethics.

-Professional development prepares students to successfully handle a variety of different situations they encounter throughout their career, improving their ability and performance in areas such as communication, decision-making, problem-solving and technical competence.

-Ethics is embedded throughout the ACA qualification, developing students’ ethical capabilities to make suitable decisions, This is through an online programme based on the ICAEW Code of Ethics, the integration of ethical issues into all ACA exams and the practical application of ethical skills and behaviours within students’ work experience.

-Practical work experience is undertaken as part of a training agreement with an authorised training employer or principal.
-Students must complete 450 days, which normally takes between three and five years.
-Experience can be completed in at least one of six categories: accounting; audit and assurance; financial management; information technology; insolvency; taxation.
+Students must be in a training agreement with an ICAEW Authorised Training Employer.
+This ensures they receive invaluable business and commercial insight by putting what they learn into practice, completing a minimum of 450 days professional experience.

+Specialised Learning enables students to tailor their learning to their individual development needs, completing a minimum of 30 units (each one roughly an hour) of Specialised Learning from a wide range of interactive e-learning content.